AnupamJassal/Anupam10023/README.md

 ### Hi, this is Anupam 👋

-### Iam a III yr.
-MCA student of BIT Mesra,looking for a job in the field of IT
+### Currently studying MCA in BIT Mesra,looking for a job in the field of IT
 💻Code Name : intel_101

 🖥️ MyBlog : https://armour001.blogspot.com/